Campsis radicans is the Trumpet Vine. It is a vigorous grower in many parts of the United States.

 Salting the earth is a practice maligned since biblical times.
 As with herbicides and vinegar, salt does not discriminate.

 It will kill any plants it comes in contact with, and it will ruin the soil for quite a while to come.
-Even so, your Trumpet Vine can escape the treatment since it has already have sent roots far away!
+Even so, your Trumpet Vine can escape the treatment since it has already sent roots far away!

 Trumpet Creeper: Cautions